Military history of the Mali Empire: Pre-imperial expansion

 The first major test of the Mandinka war machine was the war against Soumaoro Kante and his Sosso kingdom.
 Mari Djata utilized the infantry resources of his allies within and outside of Manden proper to best the Sosso in several confrontations, culminating in the Battle of Krina circa 1235.
 Oral historians recount the use of poison bowmen from the south in Do (along what is now the Sankarani River), fire archers from Wagadou to the north, and heavy cavalry from the northern state of Mema.
 These elements were then complemented by Mandinka "smiths", clans which specialized in the production and use of iron weapons such as spears and swords.
 After Djata's victory at Kirina, the Mandekalu forces quickly moved on to take the rest of the Sosso areas left leaderless upon Soumaoro's disappearance.
 If the chronicles of the djeli are to be taken seriously (and many modern historians do), this involved a series of sieges against fortified towns throughout the northern half of Manden proper.

 Djata’s conquests

 The first settlement to fall was Soumaoro's capital called Sosso.
 The Mandekalu attacked at dawn using fire archers from Wagadou as well as ladders shielded by infantry.
 Once the city gate had fallen, the Sosso forces were massacred and the town's leader, Noumounkeba, enslaved.
 The town was burnt to the ground.
-Djata's army moved onto Dia or Diaghan (later the epicenter of Mali's Diafunu province), which was also taken in the morning.
+Djata's army moved onto Diafunu, which was also taken in the morning.
 The town was spared the torch, but all its young men were forced into the army upon having their heads shaved.
 The last town to fall to Mari Djata was Kita, which fell without much struggle after an early morning assault.
 The leader of the town was killed, but no massacre or enslavement followed.
 Oral historians explain this by citing that the Mandinka clan of Kamara lived in the area.